marianmeres/demino/README.md

 ## Extra: file/directory based routing

-`deminoFileBased` function allows you to register routes and route handlers from the files system.
+`deminoFileBased` function allows you to register routes and route handlers from the file system.
-It will scan the provided directory and look **only** for `index.(j|t)s` and `_middleware.(j|t)s` files.
+It will scan the provided directory and look **only** for `index.(j|t)s` and `_middleware.(j|t)s` modules.
-After the scan it will collect the found symbols (will look for HTTP method named exports, or default exports of array of middlewares) and apply the found routes to the app.
+After the scan it will import and collect the found symbols (will look for HTTP method named exports, or default exports of array of middlewares) and apply it all to the app.

-So, instead of writing it manually
+So, instead of writing manually

 ```typescript
 app.use(someGLobalMw);